josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Computer:** Miho Takeda is currently in Sector 14 and within immediate communication range.

-**Ruby Patton:** Computer, open a private message with Miho Takeda.
+**Ruby Patton:** Computer, open a private message with Commander Takeda.

+-- Adding DIY screen transition

+**Computer:** Connection established.

 **H|Miho Takeda:** Takeda here.
 Squadron Commander Patton, what can I do for you?

-**Ruby Patton:** General Takeda.
-Do you have a moment?
+**Ruby Patton:** Fleet Commander Takeda, do you have a moment?

 **H|Miho Takeda:** I do.
-We are going to recommence scouting soon, but I have some time.
+We are going to recommence scouting soon, but I have some time right now.

 **Ruby Patton:** Miho, I've received a troubling message from Grace.

 *Ruby sighs sadly*

-**H|Miho Takeda:** Miho ... you've not called me that in a while.
+**H|Miho Takeda:** Miho ... you've not called me that in a long time.

 Yes, I heard about your sister.
-I don't know much more than you; it's classified above my clearance.
+I don't know much more than you; her mission is classified above my clearance.

-I can tell you she was on an active mission, but she's missing in action now.
+I can tell you she was on an active mission, but Grace Patton and the crew of the IEE Bishop are considered missing in action now.

-I'm sorry, I know you two were close.
+I'm sorry.
+I know you two were close.

 **Ruby Patton:** Did they find the ship?

 **H|Miho Takeda:** She sent a report along with the personal message that you received.

 The report is very short and has been heavily redacted, but ... we don't think she made it.

-I'm sorry Ruby.
+I'm sorry, Ruby.

 **Ruby Patton:** *Ruby sniffles*

-**H|Miho Takeda:** We have some new orders.
+**H|Miho Takeda:** We have just received new orders.

 All of my squadrons, including yours, have been moved to the front line against the Dojeer.

-We might be following in her footsteps.
+Looks like we might be following in Grace's footsteps.

 -- pulls herself together

-**Ruby Patton:** Thank you Miho.
+**Ruby Patton:** Thank you, Miho.
 I just...
 Thank you.

 -- sympathetic

-**H|Miho Takeda:** I've sent your briefing to intel.
+**H|Miho Takeda:** I've sent your mission briefing to your crew.

-Along with your orders, you will be receiving a new Support Commander, Rosa Dietrich.
+In addition to your orders, you will also be receiving a new Executive Officer, Rosa Dietrich.

 She's green, but she shows a lot of promise.